surgiie/blade/README.md

 test:
     @include("partial.yaml")
 ```
-Each line of the contents of the `@include` should also be indented by the number of spaces left of the `@include` directive, but it's not and the rendered content
+Each line of the contents of the `@include` should also be indented by the number of spaces left of the `@include` directive, but it's not and the rendered result will not match the original file structure

-will not be indented.
-This is a problematic when rendering files like yaml where spacing and indentation are semantically important as the rendered result will not match the original file structure

 in terms of nesting/spacing.
+This is a problematic when rendering files like yaml where spacing and indentation are semantically important.

 ## Installation